AmrElsayyad/makefile-tutorial/EX020 - Environment Variables/README.md

 	echo $$var2
 ```

-As such, when you run the make command inside of make, you can use the `export` directive to make it accessible to sub-make commands.
+As such, when you run the `make` command inside of `make`, you can use the `export` directive to make it accessible to sub-make commands.
 In this example, `var4` is exported such that the makefile in `subdir` can use it.

 ```make
 var3 = "hello:\n\techo \$${var4}\n"